Steeping Your Eliquid

 Should You Be Steeping E Liquid?

 Your eliquid is made up of different components – Vegetable Glycerin, Propylene Glycol, flavours and possibly nicotine too.
-Each of these has a different density and to get the best from some eliquid flavours these components need time to mix at molecular level.
+Each of these has a different density and to get the best from some eliquid flavours these components need time to mix at a molecular level.
 Part of the process of steeping is degasification and evaporation of certain compounds.
 Increasing the temperature of an eliquid speeds up these elements.

 And different flavour types age for different amounts of time.